Language: EN

 For example, in the 8-bit binary number 11010110, the most significant bit (MSB) would be the first bit on the left.
 While the least significant bit (LSB) would be the 0 on the right.

-You will often find the terms MSB and LSB in literature.
-It is a more precise and rigorous way to refer to the “leftmost bit” or the “rightmost bit”.
-It also protects us from the possibility that, for some unknown reason, someone decided to store a binary number “backwards”.
+Many times you will find the terms MSB and LSB in literature.
+It is a more precise and rigorous way than referring to the “bit on the left” or the “bit on the right”.
+It also protects us from the possibility that (who knows why) someone had the brilliant idea of storing a binary number “backwards”.